Kirti-1/Web-Scraping/README.md

 _WEB SCRAPPING_
-## scrap the imdb content, the most anticipated movies along with its storyline.
+## scrape the imdb content, the most anticipated movies along with its storyline.
 ![image](./imdb-content.PNG)